 What is The Orkney Fund?

 The Orkney Fund is a £20 million UK Government investment in Orkney's future, managed locally and driven by what matters most to our communities.
-We provide both capital and revenue funding to help community groups, charities, and social enterprises bring their ideas to life.
+We provide both capital and revenue funding to help local organisations bring their ideas to life.

 From small local initiatives to larger transformational projects, we support work that creates lasting positive change across our islands.